 - Partner with Compassionate Nursing Services.
-A trusted St. Louis home care agency, such as Compassionate Nursing Services, can offer a cheerful, fully trained and experienced companion to enjoy time with a senior, engaging in conversations, reminiscing, sharing meals together, playing games and cards, exercising, enjoying favorite pastimes – whatever the senior desires.
+Engaging the services of the top St. Louis home care agency, Compassionate Nursing Services, can offer a cheerful, fully trained and experienced companion to enjoy time with a senior, engaging in conversations, reminiscing, sharing meals together, playing games and cards, exercising, enjoying favorite pastimes – whatever the senior desires.
 We can also provide safe, reliable transportation and accompaniment for excursions, which is specifically helpful for seniors who no longer drive and want to attain the freedom and independence to come and go as they please.

 As the top St. Louis home care agency, it’s our goal to help your older loved ones remain socially active, bringing a smile and extra joy to each day.
 Contact us at 314-432-4312 to learn more about our St. Louis home care services, offered in the convenience of home, or to set up a free in-home consultation.